ManevN/ai-examples/rag-sample/README.md

     - In order to putt data in Qdrant we need to instal qdrant-client and then use rest api to upload data => pip install qdrant-client
     - Create pythin script like upload_vectors_to_qdrant.py

+This process essentially moves your text data from being raw strings, to semantically rich numerical vectors, and then stores them in a specialized database (Qdrant) designed to quickly find similar vectors.
+You've now set up a basic end-to-end vector search pipeline!